Twashi1/vivium/vault/plan2.md

 - Span synonymous type
 - Vector synonymous type
 - Using filesystem or better file referencing (not just passing file data, but truly passing file path in a way that guarantees the existence of that path)
+- Convert text functions to use `span`
+- Clear render/GUI/computation threads.
+Ability to submit from multiple threads
+- Shader debugger tool - use CPU to simulate GPU actions for some fragments
 ## Types

 ### Resources